-Aixtron says has not received Obama decision on China deal
+Aixtron will have to cut costs, jobs if U.S. blocks China deal

-FRANKFURT Aixtron (AIXGn.DE) said it had not received a ruling from U.S. President Barack Obama about whether a takeover by China's Fujian Grand Chip Investment Fund (FGC) could proceed, clouding the troubled German chip maker's outlook.
+FRANKFURT (Reuters) - Aixtron (AIXGn.DE) will have to take action to balance income and costs, including potential job cuts, if U.S. President Barack Obama blocks its takeover by China's Fujian Grand Chip Investment Fund (FGC).

-Aixtron shares fell early on Friday following a report by Bloomberg that said Obama was poised to block the deal, citing sources.
+Shares in the German semiconductor equipment maker fell more than 5 percent on Friday following a report by Bloomberg, citing sources, that said Obama was poised to block the deal.

+An Aixtron spokesman said it had not received a ruling, but that the deal would be called off if Obama formally blocked it.

 Last month, the Committee on Foreign Investment in the United States (CFIUS) recommended that Aixtron's sale to the Chinese investment fund be stopped due to security concerns.

+"After the decision in the U.S. management will have to put their heads together.
+Costs and income need to be balanced again," the spokesman said.

-A company spokesman on Friday said if Obama formally blocked the deal, the transaction would be called off.
-Aixtron has said it would be forced to cut jobs and scale down if the transaction fails.
+Loss-making Aixtron has said it would have to cut jobs and scale down if the transaction fails.
+Aixtron had 713 employees at the end of the third quarter, 5 percent less than a year ago.

+Analysts consider Aixtron has a bleak future as a stand-alone company as it struggles with market overcapacity.

-Aixtron shares were down 3.5 percent in early trading at 3.75 euros, well below Grand Chip Investment's offer price of 6.00 euros per share.
-The stock is hovering around a nine-month low and is one of the biggest decliners in the German technology index .TECDAX.
+The fall in Aixtron's shares took them below Grand Chip Investment's offer price of 6.00 euros per share.
+The stock is hovering around a nine-month low and was the biggest faller in the STOXX Europe 600 Technology .SX8P, which was down 1.7 percent.

+Other semiconductor companies in Europe were hit.
+ASML (ASML.AS), the second most valuable European tech stock, fell 2.4 percent.
+The Dutch company had also come up against national security hurdles with SIFIUS 15 years ago, but eventually succeeded in buying U.S. based rival Silicon Valley Group.

+Midcap European chipmakers, seen as possible M&A targets, were also down, including Anglo-German Dialog Semiconductor (DLGS.DE), down 4.4 percent, Austria's AMS (AMS.S), down 3.3 percent and BE Semiconductor, down 2.6 percent.

+But analysts and traders said a report that Apple Inc (AAPL.O) was cutting orders for iPhone 7 components could also have put pressure on Dialog and AMS shares.

+Bigger chipmakers such as Germany's Infineon (IFXGn.DE) and French-Italian STMicroelectronics (STM.PA) were only slightly lower, shrugging off fears of an M&A slowdown following two years of consolidation of the global semiconductor industry.

-U.S. concerns over China gaining access to the production of gallium nitride - a powdery yellow compound used in light-emitting diodes (LED), radar, antennas and lasers which is grown using Aixtron-manufactured technology - was the main reason for the U.S. block, according to security sources.
+U.S. concerns over China gaining access to the production of gallium nitride - a powdery yellow compound used in light-emitting diodes (LED), radar, antennas and lasers which is made using Aixtron-manufactured technology - was the main reason for the U.S. block, security sources said.

 Chinese Foreign Ministry spokesman Geng Shuang told reporters at a regular briefing on Friday that the deal was "normal commercial activity" and that China hoped the world would not interfere politically.